userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices.md

 Click on **Download your CSR**

-In a new browser window or tab open [https://identity.apple.com/pushcert/](https://identity.apple.com/pushcert/) and log in with a managed Apple ID.
+In a new browser window or tab open [https://identity.apple.com/pushcert/](https://identity.apple.com/pushcert/) and log in with a managed Apple Account.

-*Do not use a personal Apple ID for this process as management the APNS certificate will be critical over the life of your device management solution and access via a personal Apple ID may become unavailable as staff change over time.
-Using a Managed Apple ID keeps control within the Apple Business Manager (or Apple School Manager) instance.*
+*Do not use a personal Apple Account for this process as management the APNS certificate will be critical over the life of your device management solution and access via a personal Apple Account may become unavailable as staff change over time.
+Using a Managed Apple Account keeps control within the Apple Business Manager (or Apple School Manager) instance.*

 Click **Create a Certificate**